SendiAp/Remaining/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Dad, can you put my shoes on?
+I don't think they'll fit me.